apache/incubator-ariatosca-website/gettingstarted.md

 This section will describe how to run a simple "Hello World" example.

-First, provide ARIA with the ARIA "hello world"(can be download [here](https://github.com/apache/incubator-ariatosca/tree/master/examples/hello-world)) service-template and name it (e.g.
+First, provide ARIA with the ARIA "hello world"(can be downloaded [here](https://github.com/apache/incubator-ariatosca/tree/master/examples/hello-world)) service-template and name it (e.g.
 ``my-service-template``)::

     aria service-templates store examples/hello-world/helloworld.yaml my-service-template